Mathematical Foundation of Sparsity-based Multi-snapshot Spectral Estimation: Non-linear approximation theory in Vandermonde space

 where $v_t=\sum_{j=1}^{k+1}a_{j,t}\phi_s(e^{i\theta_j})$ is given with $\theta_j$'s being real numbers.
-We shall derive a lower bound for the optimal value of the minimization problem for the case when $s=k$.
+We shall derive lower bounds for the optimal value of the minimization problem for the case when $s\leq k$.
 The main results are presented in Section \ref{section:mainresultsapproxinvandermonde}.